SoulFireMage/Katiya_Starship/content/mathsummaries/Functional Analysis_ Leverage Map.md

 **Corollary (Bounded Inverse Theorem):** A bounded bijection has a bounded inverse.

-**Why it matters:** You don't have to check that T⁻¹ is bounded—it's automatic from bijectivity and boundedness of T. This is deeply non-obvious and fails without completeness.
+**Importance:** You don't have to check that T⁻¹ is bounded—it's automatic from bijectivity and boundedness of T. This is deeply non-obvious and fails without completeness.

 **5. Spectral Theorem (Self-Adjoint Operators on Hilbert Space)**
 > *Every bounded self-adjoint operator T has a spectral decomposition:*
 > $$T = \int_{\sigma(T)} \lambda \, dE(\lambda)$$
 > *where E is a projection-valued measure.*

-**Why it matters:** This generalizes diagonalization to infinite dimensions.
+**Importance:** This generalizes diagonalization to infinite dimensions.
 Even without eigenvectors, you have spectral projections.
 For each Borel set S, E(S) projects onto the "part of the space with spectrum in S."

 For compact self-adjoint operators: the classical picture returns—there's an orthonormal basis of eigenvectors with eigenvalues accumulating only at 0.